LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 ::

-   $ git add .
+   $ Git add .
-   $ git commit -m 'Added style.css'
+   $ Git commit -m 'Added style.css'
-   $ git push origin darker
+   $ Git push origin darker

-Note that the last command is a bit different than what we've used before (`git push origin master`).
+Note that the last command is a bit different than what we've used before (`Git push origin master`).
 The final piece of this command is the name of the branch that we want Git to push up to the origin repository (that is, to GitHub).

 You should both now see a second branch present on the GitHub project page.
 To view branches on GitHub, select *Branches* from the navigation section just below the repository title.